 Since they work more simply, songwriters often don't go as deep as a composer or music producer would when it comes to music theory.
 Many good songwriters don't know how to write or read music.

-Composers on the other hand, write out the musical parts for all types of instruments as well as the vocal line, although they will likely need assistance from musicians for a recording or performance.
+Composers and arrangers, on the other hand, write out the musical parts for all types of instruments as well as the vocal line, although they will likely need assistance from musicians for a recording or performance.

-But there is no need for full production and instrumentation in some genres, like singer-songwriter, and the piano or guitar with the vocal creates a complete song, so this is an example of an instance where composers and songwriters complete the song.
+But there is no need for full production and instrumentation in some genres, like singer-songwriter, and the piano or guitar with the vocal creates a complete song, so this is an example of an instance where songwriters complete the song.

 While songwriters and composers create original works from scratch, arrangers always start with a previous work (usually from someone they admire) and then build upon it with their own take or interpretation of the song.